redgeoff/grocery-shopping-bot/README.md

 # Grocery Shopping Bot

-A bot that takes your Alexa shopping list and uses it to populate an online Safeway shopping cart.
+A [Robot Framework](https://robotframework.org/) bot that takes your Alexa shopping list and uses it to populate an online Safeway shopping cart.

 ## Run locally with docker